How To Clean A Mattress

 1. Vinegar Spray

-The acidity in vinegar acts as a superb deterrent against dust mites.
-Mixing some with water and a few drops of an essential oil of your choice (we recommend lavender for a sleep-enhancing scent) will leave your bed smelling fresh.
-Plus, it will leave you secure in the knowledge that they’re not going to enjoy the experience.
+The acidity in vinegar acts as a superb deterrent against dust mites, and mixing some with water and a few drops of essential oil of your choice will leave your bed smelling fresh.
+We recommend lavender for a sleep-enhancing scent, or teetree oil, which is a smell that bed bugs hate.

 2. Sanitising stains